decidim/decidim.org/source/blog/en/2024-12-18-job-offer-communications-coordinator.html.md

 * Flexibility to work remotely.
 A minimum of 2 days in person at the office is required.
 * Time flexibility to reconcile your working hours according to needs.
 * Full time 35 hours per week.
-* Salary: Between 34,000 gross euros per year
+* Salary: 34,000 gross euros per year
 * Be part of a project that works for the democratization of society with global projection.
 And most importantly, together with a team made up of good people.

 ## Desirable Qualifications